- 1. Shoe size

 While not all women face one of the more unpleasant problems associated with squeezing an 8-lb.
 (3.6 kg) human out of their body, giving birth — unfortunately — puts mothers at increased risk for incontinence, or loss of bladder control.
 That's because vaginal delivery can weaken the muscles needed for bladder control and can damage bladder nerves and supportive tissue, leading to a dropped (prolapsed) pelvic floor, according to the Mayo Clinic.

 C-sections can also increase the risk of incontinence, Cackovic said.

 Women with incontinence can practice Kegel exercises to strengthen these pelvic floor muscles, he said.
-There is also at least one Bluetooth-enabled device that allows people to do pelvic floor exercises and get biofeedback with an app on their phone and a small intravaginal device, Dweck said.
+There is also at least one Bluetooth-enabled device that enables people to do pelvic floor exercises and get biofeedback with an app on their phone and a small intravaginal device, according to Dweck.

 A 2008 study of 2,635 women in the American Journal of Public Health found that the more children women had, the more likely they were to have lost teeth.
 Women between the ages of 35 and 49 with one child had lost an average of two teeth, while women with two children lost an average of four.
 Meanwhile, women with four or more children had lost an average of seven teeth.
 It's not clear exactly why, as frequency of dental care didn't seem to be tied to this association.

 Other dental problems include enlarged gums and more bleeding from gums during pregnancy because of increased blood flow, Nathan told Live Science.
-And the acid from vomiting, if women have morning sickness, can also wear away the enamel on teeth, Nathan said.
+The acid from vomiting, if women have morning sickness, can also wear away the enamel on teeth, Nathan said.